photoshelter/tripod-hero-marquee/README.md

 pass in using flexbox (with support also included for CSS Grid Positioning as it gains more browser support!).

-The component uses Shadow DOM v1 `slot` elements as a sort of placeholder for you to add your own markup to be rendered within the element.
+The component uses Shadow DOM v0 `content` elements as a sort of placeholder for you to add your own markup to be rendered within the element.

-A background is specified by assigning it `slot="background"`.

 All other content is distributed in a `.hero-content` container in the Shadow DOM.